History of the Library

 Following this growth and Mr. Kuhlman's retirement in 1960, David Kaser became the Director of Libraries and served until 1968.
 Under his direction, the library opened its book stacks to Vanderbilt undergraduates, a privilege once reserved for graduate students and faculty.
 It was also during this time that the library reached two milestones: a one million dollar budget granted in 1965 and its one-millionth volume added in 1966.

 Appointed as Director in 1984, Malcolm Getz served until 1995 and continued advances in library material tracking.
-Under his leadership, the Acorn system was established, providing an automated means for locating and borrowing items owned by the Jean and Alexander Heard Library.
+Under his leadership, the Library Catalog (then called Acorn) was established, providing an automated means for locating and borrowing items owned by the Jean and Alexander Heard Library.
 Displaying the image of an acorn on the Vanderbilt family crest, this system guided students, staff, and faculty through a collection that reached 2,000,000 volumes in 1992.

 In 1996, Paul M. Gherman was named University Librarian and set the stage for the digital library of the future.
 He promoted the library in the academe by creating new collaborations between Vanderbilt, library consortia, and research groups.